AbhignaVKumar/token-bucket-filter/README.md

-# Token Bucket Filter — CSCI 402 Operating Systems (USC)
+# Token Bucket Filter

 ## Problem Statement

-This project simulates a **token bucket filter** — a classic network traffic shaper — using multi-threading in C.
+This project simulates a **token bucket filter** , a classic network traffic shaper - using multi-threading in C.

 A token bucket filter controls the rate at which packets are transmitted.
 Packets arrive at rate λ (lambda) packets/second.
 Each packet needs P tokens to become eligible for transmission.
 Tokens are added to a bucket at rate r tokens/second.
-The bucket has a maximum depth of B tokens — overflow tokens are discarded.
+The bucket has a maximum depth of B tokens - overflow tokens are discarded.
 A server transmits eligible packets at rate μ (mu) packets/second.